noahgibbs/codefolio_octopress/source/_posts/2015-03-05-tech-companies-why-you-cant-hire-engineers-and-how-to-fix.markdown

 Would it be possible to have an industry that allowed such people to keep working?
 Absolutely.
 Do we have one now?
 Nope.

-If we had enough stability that making humble technical choices wouldn't result in career suicide in two years, that would do it (we don't.)
+If you had enough stability that making humble technical choices wouldn't result in career suicide in two years, that would do it (we don't.)
 If would help extra if older people weren't required to demonstrate how current they are with any technology they couldn't have learned five years ago.
+This is often true at, say, defense contractors, and sometimes that allows such engineers to thrive.

-If we put aside a specific chunk of time, regularly, for keeping skills up to date, that might allow somebody like this to work for you -- see Google's now-defunct 20% time for one possible method.
+If you put aside a specific chunk of time, regularly, for keeping skills up to date, that might allow somebody like this to work for you -- see Google's now-defunct 20% time for one possible method.